Start a Business in Dubai

 - Financial records for the previous two years that have been audited

-Before getting all the permits and licenses, you first have to go to the authorities tasked with issuing those respective documents.
+Before getting all the permits and business licenses, you first have to go to the authorities tasked with issuing those respective documents in the different free zone.
 Some of these authorities include:

 - Dubai Development Authority – Issues licenses by industry cluster